jhenry-github/MLIOT-2024-content/TPs/1-Linear REgression.md

 n = len(df[['Por']])
 ```

-Now, to run gradient descent, we need change the variables theta0 and theta1 until we find convergence.
-But these variables need to start from some value.So we pick up two initial values for theta0 and theta1.
+Now, to run gradient descent, we need to change the variables theta0 and theta1 until we find convergence.
+But these variables need to start from some value.
+So we pick up two initial values for theta0 and theta1.
 You could use random values, but it is common to start with 0s:

 ```shell
 th0_curr = th1_curr = 0